GireeshItigi/GireeshItigi/README.md

 - 👋 Hi, I’m @GireeshItigi
-- 👀 I’m interested in Full stack Web development.
+- 👀 I’m interested in web3
-- 🌱 I’m currently learning javascript.
+- 🌱 I’m currently learning Solidity and Reactjs
-- 💞️ I’m looking to collaborate on intersting web development projects.
+- 💞️ I’m looking to collaborate on intersting web3  projects.
-- 📫 How to reach me ...
+- 📫 How to reach me
+-

 <!---
 GireeshItigi/GireeshItigi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.